kmaooad/kmaooad.github.io/README.md

 1. Create your personal GitHub account (if you don't have one)
 2. Login to GitHub and follow one of the assigment links above
 3. On your first opening some assignment, GitHub will request access from Classroom to your account — that's ok, just grant access.
 4. As you accept the assignment, GitHub will create your **personal private repository** and put starter code for assignment there.
-Your repository will be named like 'coding-19W04-*your_nickname*' etc. **Make sure your repository name matches the mentioned pattern, it is absolutely required to match you to your repo and grade properly!**
+Your repository will be named like 'coding-20W04-*your_nickname*' etc. **Make sure your repository name matches the mentioned pattern, it is absolutely required to match you to your repo and grade properly!**
 5. Use your personal repository from the previous step to push code of your solution for assignment.

 ### Implementing coding assignments

 Most assignments are about coding.

-1. Assigments are implemented in F# language and .NET Core 2.1 or later.
+1. Assigments are implemented in F# language and the latest .NET 5.
-2. To be able to develop, build, and run assignments you will need to install [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/dotnet-core/2.1).
-MacOS also requires Mono to use F# - see [https://fsharp.org/use/mac/](https://fsharp.org/use/mac/).
+2. To be able to develop, build, and run assignments you will need to install [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).
 3. You are free to use any editor you like or even go pure command-line, but the recommended IDE is [Visual Studio Code](https://code.visualstudio.com/download) (it's also cross-platform, it's nice, lightweight, simple, yet powerful).
 There is also a [portable version](https://code.visualstudio.com/docs/editor/portable) that does not need installation.
 For convenient use of F# in Visual Studio Code it's highly recommended to install [Ionide extension](http://ionide.io/).
 4. To build the assignment, clone your repository from GitHub, in VS Code terminal or plain command line go to project folder (you need one with .fsproj file in it), and execute `dotnet build`, or you may use `dotnet run` to build and run at once.
 5. Assignment comes as a starter code, typically as client code in Client.fs and Spec.fs file with specification tests.